mattrixman/scOOBE/README.md

 **S**emantics

 This is a collection of commands.
 Each completes a small OOBE-related task.
 The idea is that these would be useful both when called by a more comprehensive test automation solution (i.e. intellij) and also when typed by a human into a (bash or python) shell.
+It is useful in its present state, but it is not complete.

 ## To use